MicahaelWallace30/MtsacRobotClass/Arduino_Uno/Robot_Class_V01/robotClassTest/read_me.txt

 get control input
 ------------------------------
 Robot::update()
+now only loops through to update sensors and serial

+Robot::robotLoop() is now main loop

 The vex cortex has a bool driverControl which when enabled switch driver control on the arduino Do not switch the bool on the arduino side it is done by the cortex.